Despotism? Isn’t that a dirty word, equivalent to tyranny? Why would anyone defend such an idea?

 However, what if this person who was stronger and smarter was actually an ascetic sage, such as an enlightened shaolin monk?
 As an ascetic, he would have no desire to seize power purpose of benefiting himself solely.
 So you could say he seized power in order to prevent it from falling into the hands of those with nefarious intent.
 Furthermore, as an enlightened sage, he would have the wisdom to lead the people to guide them and direct them to greater peace and prosperity than if they were left unguided.
 Would this still be intrinsically evil?

 Technically, this is still a despot, but a benevolent one.
 Is a democracy composed of selfish individuals intrinsically better than a despot who is selfless?
-Is democracy so worth defending that you would sacrifice the moral good that is peace?
+Is democracy so worth defending that you would sacrifice the moral good that is peace and well-being of society?

 Of course, for benevolent despotism to work, the despot must combine selflessness with competency, as well as the strength and intellect to enforce it.
 We must all acknowledge that this is a combination not normally found in humanity.